PauseAI/pauseai-website/src/posts/xrisk.md

 Imagine that a superintelligent AI is built, and it does exactly what the operator wants it to do.
 In that case, the operator would have unimaginable power.
-A superintelligence could be used to create new weapons, hack all computers, design diseases or control humanity.
+A superintelligence could be used to control create new weapons, hack all computers and manipulate humanity.
-They could use the AI to take over the world.
 We might live in a utopic world where all diseases are cured, or we might end up in an Orwellian nightmare where one human controls the world.
-This, we believe, is one of the reasons why so many AI labs are racing to build a superintelligent AI.

 ## We may not have much time left

 In 2020, [the average AI researcher thought](https://www.metaculus.com/questions/3479/date-weakly-general-ai-is-publicly-known/) that it would take until 2057 before an AI could pass SAT exams.
 It took us less than 3 years.

-It's hard to predict how long it will take to build a superintelligent AI, but we know that there are more people than ever working on it.
+It's hard to predict how long it will take to build a superintelligent AI, but we know that there are more people than ever working on it, and that the field is moving at a frantic pace.
-The pace of progress is accelerating, and we are getting close to the point where AI might be smarter than an AI researcher.
-At that point, there is a real risk of an intelligence explosion, where the AI can improve itself faster and faster, until it becomes superintelligent.
-We won't know for certain when this happens or even _if_ it happens, but it is a possibility that many experts are worried about.
+It may take many years or just a few months.
+We don't know.
+We should err on the side of caution, and act now.

 [Read more about urgency](/urgency).